sumonb/ds/PredictiveAnalysis.md

 * Good relationship

+####Regression

+* Regression = Relationship among variables + test hypotheses about those relationships
+* An extension of correlation.
+* Scatter plot :
+      + Vertical(y) axis represents predicted/dependent/response value
+      + Horizontal(x) axis represents predictor/independent/explanatory value
+      + A line can be used to summarize the relationship
+      + Best fitting/Regression line : There are number of lines could be drawn.
+The line that go through maximum number of points is the best fitting line.
+Slope and intercept are called regression coefficients.
+Coefficient measures the slope of the relationship
+      + Intercept : The line intercepts the y-axis
+      + Slope : Changes in X increase/decrease in Y
+      + It is also important to know how the points vary arround the regression line with the help of residual and standard error.
+* A regression line is a good fit if the residuals variance and standard error of estimate are small.
+* Response variable must be a continuous variable
+* Predictors can be continuous, discrete or categorical

 ####Simple linear regression / univariate regression

 * This identifies linear relationship between predictor/independent and response/dependent.
 * This predicts response variable based on the independent variable.
-* An extension of correlation.
 * One response variable and a single independent variable
 * Best fitting straight line for a scatter plot between two variables
 * The function lm fits a linear model to data
-* Coefficient measures the slope of the relationship
 * A type of supervised statistical learning approach that is useful for predicting a quantitative response Y
 * intercept + slope * Independent variable + error term
 * intercept and slope are also called beta coefficient